-The R Sikap program provides:

-- 1. Livelihood Trainings Robinsons Land Foundation Inc, through RCR, funds implementing partners to administer 1-year long livelihood trainings to select groups.
+The R Sikap program provides Livelihood Trainings through provision of funds to implementing partners for the administration of 1-year long livelihood trainings to select groups.
 This training includes mentorship and seed capital to help participants start and grow their own businesses.
-Implementing partners are chosen based on their capacity to sustain the training, physical presence in beneficiaries' area of residence, and track record of success. - 2.
-Livelihood Carts RCR donates RLove Livelihood/Food Carts to deserving groups who are capable of running a food cart business.
-Recipients are chosen based on their suitability and deserving need for the donation.
+Implementing partners are chosen based on their capacity to sustain the training, physical presence in beneficiaries' area of residence, and track record of success.

-In 2023, RCR's R Sikap achieved the following milestones:
+In 2024, R Sikap achieved the following milestones: